-King introduces our new 'Faculty Focus' series that profiles how our exceptional faculty bring their passions to their teaching and how their approach to teaching and learning helps students achieve their personal best.
-First installment: Q & A with Ian Lear-Nickum, History Faculty and Grade 10 Dean:
+King's 'Faculty Focus' profiles how our expert faculty bring their passions to their teaching and how their approach to teaching and learning helps students achieve their personal best.
+In this Q & A, we speak with Ian Lear-Nickum, History Faculty and Grade 10 Dean.

 What does our approach to teaching and learning mean to you and how do you incorporate the method into your teaching?

-My version of personalization goes beyond pedagogy, proficiency, or growth.
-While all those aspects of personalized teaching are incredibly important, personalizing relationships with each student is equally vital.
-In other words, there are two levels to personalization.
+My approach to teaching and learning goes beyond pedagogy, proficiency, or growth.
+While all those aspects of teaching are incredibly important, establishing strong relationships with each student is equally vital.
+In other words, there are two levels to teaching and learning.

 How do your personal passions influence your teaching?
 And how do you help students articulate their perspectives and develop their 'voice'?